 There are circumstances, for example in a recessionary climate, where some tenants may have negotiated/renegotiated their rents between reviews, including the setting aside of "upward only" clauses, and obtained abated rents for varying periods of time through individually discounted rents, group rescue packages or Company Voluntary Arrangements (CVAs).
-In the absence of other rental evidence, abated rents represent some evidence but they will have been agreed by a specific existing tenant and are not on an open market basis.
-They should be treated with suitable caution and always considered in relation to other comparable rental evidence where it exists.
+Abated rents resulting from agreements of this nature are neither representative of the open market nor the hypothetical tenancy and should therefore carry little evidential weight.
+They should be treated with considerable caution and always examined in relation to open market rental evidence where it exists.
 A full understanding of the circumstances including any back letters/side agreements is important.